-Wouters et al (2014) Central role for protein kinase C in oxytocin and epidermal growth factor stimulated cyclooxygenase 2 expression in human myometrial cells.
+Wouters et al (2014) Central role for protein kinase C in oxyt. and epidermal growth factor stimulated cyclooxygenase 2 expression in human myometrial cells.
 Genes Cancer 7 357 PMID: 24916153

 Martin et al (2014) miR-155 induced transcriptome changes in the MCF-7 breast cancer cell line leads to enhanced mitogen activated protein kinase signaling.
 J Exp Bot 5 353 PMID: 25352952

 Do you know of a great paper that uses PD 184352 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area